Why are all these athletes puking the same colour?

 • Inflammatory

-• Often yellow in colour
+• Quite often yellow in colour

 The first three we already know can trigger vomiting, while the fourth contributes to the colour.